 Have you ever wondered how the word "douchebag" acquired its secondary, now more common meaning?

 After all, the original definition of "douchebag" is of a feminine hygiene product.
-The word "douche" is common in many languages, meaning "shower" in French and other European languages.
+The word "douche" is common in many languages, meaning "shower" in French and elsewhere.
 Nothing exactly pejorative here.

 According to the ever-reliable Intertubes, it didn't begin to shift in meaning until the 1950s, when it appeared in "From Here to Eternity" (as an adjective: "that douchebag nose"(!)).
 In 1953, Henry Miller's "Plexus" features a character named Minnie Douchebag.
 In 1964's "Last Exit to Brooklyn", it was used as a noun to degrade a woman: "not like that fuckin douchebag he was with".